CynthiaWahome/weatherForecast/README.md

 # Weather Forecast App

-This Python script fetches current weather data from the OpenWeatherMap API based on the user's input of a city name.<br> It then displays the weather information and writes it to a text file.
+<br> This Python script fetches current weather data from the OpenWeatherMap API based on the user's input of a city name.<br>
+<br> It then displays the weather information and writes it to a text file.

 ## Usage